 SEO is often more of an art than an exact science, and choosing the right keywords is a big part of it.
 Your Meta tag keywords must of course be relevant to the content of your site, but you also have to be realistic about the type of searches you might rank for.

-Broad keywords generally have high competition, and mean you have little chance of ranking well.
+Broad keywords generally have high competition and mean you have little chance of ranking well.
 If you select narrower niches, your site will generally do better.

 For example, if you have a website about Italian food, more exact keywords like “pasta recipe” and “pizza topping” will probably work better than “Italian food.”

-The short answer is yes.
+Meta tags are very relevant in SEO.
 Whilst it’s now accepted that the meta description tag does not directly influence search ranking, the title tag still plays a very important role within the Google search results page.

-One meta tag that is of no use however, is the “keywords tag”.
+One meta tag that is of no use, however, is the “keywords tag”.

 The keywords tag was used by search engines in the 90s but was abused by “keyword stuffing” to the extent that Google deemed it no longer a reliable quality indicator of a website.
-This was confirmed by the head of Google’s Web spam team Matt Cutts back in 2009.
+This was confirmed by the head of Google’s Webspam team Matt Cutts back in 2009.